jpothuganti/Pipeline_Project/README.md

 # Pipeline_Project
 Pipeline project for comp 383

-To run the code run the wrapper.py file in the same directory as the fastq files
+To run the code run the wrapper.py file

 Dependencies Needed to run the following pipeline: